learnbyexample/py_resources/README.md

 # Python resources for everybody

-https://learnbyexample.github.io/py_resources/ is a **work-in-progress** collection of Python **learning** resources created using [mdBook](https://github.com/rust-lang/mdBook).
+https://learnbyexample.github.io/py_resources/ is a collection of Python **learning** resources.
 Many of the resources, especially the beginner ones, are free.

 :information_source: For a curated list of frameworks, libraries, software, etc, see [awesome-python](https://github.com/vinta/awesome-python)

-:warning: [Python re(gex)?](https://learnbyexample.github.io/py_regular_expressions/) mentioned in [Regular Expressions](https://learnbyexample.github.io/py_resources/specific.html#regular-expressions) section is my own book.
+:warning: I don't have personal experience with majority of the resources mentioned, but have seen them recommended elsewhere.
+[Python re(gex)?](https://learnbyexample.github.io/py_regular_expressions/) and [100 Page Python Intro](https://learnbyexample.github.io/100_page_python_intro/) are my own books.

 <br>